MystenLabs/sui/external-crates/move/documentation/book/src/abilities.md

 - `copy`, all fields of all variants must have `copy`.
 - `drop`, all fields of all variants must have `drop`.
 - `store`, all fields of all variants must have `store`.
-- `key`, is not allowed on enums as mentioned above.
+- `key`, is not allowed on enums as previously mentioned.

 For example: